NJichev/asdf-elixir/README.md

 ```
 hex
+rebar
 https://github.com/phoenixframework/archives/raw/master/phx_new.ez
 github user/repo
 ```

-This will install hex using `mix local.hex`, add the phoenix generator or install a mix package from github.
+This will install hex and rebar using `mix local.{hex, rebar} --force`, add the phoenix generator or install a mix package from github.
 For full set of options, try `mix help archive.install`.

 ## Use